Justin Verlander: 2020–2021: Elbow surgery and recovery

-2022: Comeback and third Cy Young
+2022: Comeback, third Cy Young, and second World Series Championship

 Having not recorded a statistic in 2021, Verlander made his way back on April 9, 2022, against the Los Angeles Angels, for the first time since Opening Day 2020.
 Verlander struck out seven and allowed one run over five innings in a 2–0 loss.
 On April 16, Verlander threw eight scoreless innings against the Seattle Mariners in a 4–0 victory, striking out eight batters.
-He pitched his 3,000th career inning in the seventh, becoming the 138th pitcher in Major League Baseball history to do so (only he and Zack Greinke have pitched 3,000 innings among active players).
+He pitched his 3,000th career inning in the seventh, becoming the 138th pitcher in Major League Baseball history to do so (only he and Zack Greinke had pitched 3,000 innings among then-active players).
 On May 10 against the Minnesota Twins, Verlander took a no-hitter through seven innings until Gio Urshela ended the chance in the eighth inning.
 Verlander finished the game with eight innings pitched and five strikeouts, allowing the one hit for a game score of 83 and lowering his ERA to 1.55 on the season.

 On June 1, Verlander took a no-hitter into the seventh inning versus the Oakland Athletics until Elvis Andrus hit an RBI double.
 On June 7, Verlander became the career active strikeout leader, passing Max Scherzer, after striking out twelve hitters over seven innings pitched in a 4–1 victory over the Mariners.
 Verlander also passed John Smoltz on the all-time strikeout list to move up to 17th all-time with his 3,085th strikeout.

 Verlander earned his ninth career selection to the All-Star Game.
 He struck out ten over six innings in a 5–0 win over the A's on July 16, amounting to 3,121 career strikeouts, and moving him past Curt Schilling (3,116) and Bob Gibson (3,117) for 14th place all time.
 As of the All-Star break, Verlander was 12–3, with a 1.89 ERA, a 0.878 WHIP and 108 strikeouts.
 Per STATS, LLC, he became the first pitcher in history to have reached or exceeded each of the following as of an All-Star break: 2.00 ERA, 12 wins, .800 winning percentage, .200 batting average against, 0.900 WHIP, and a strikeout-to-walk ratio of 5.00.
 On July 29, he allowed one run in 7 2/3 innings in an 11–1 defeat of the Mariners.
 The 240th win of Verlander's career, it moved him into a tie with Frank Tanana for 56th all-time.
 On August 4, Verlander reached 130 innings to actuate the player option for the 2023 season.